bpelunit/bpelunit/README.markdown

 If you want, you can also work on the BPELUnit code straight from the Eclipse Plug-in Development Environment.
 To do so, you will still need Maven to bootstrap the environment.
 Just run ``./prepare-eclipse-projects.sh``from this directory.
 It will ensure that the dependencies will be available in the ``target/dependency`` directory in each core project, and that the required code and ``MANIFEST.MF`` files are automatically generated.

-You should now import the core, ``tycho`` and ``tycho-deps`` projects into your Eclipse workspace.
+You should now import the core, ``tycho`` and ``eclipse-deps`` projects into your Eclipse workspace.
 You may need to define the M2_REPO variable in the "Java Build Path" section of one of the projects if you have not done so yet.
 It needs to point to your local Maven repository: on most UNIX-based systems, it should be ``$HOME/.m2/repository``.
 Please consult the Maven documentation for more details.

 To test them out, right-click on any of the projects and select "Run As > Eclipse Application".
 This will open a nested Eclipse instance with the BPELUnit plugins running inside it.